 In June 2019, I visited Manú National Park in Peru.
 I stayed at Cock-of-the-Rock Lodge on Manú Road in the cloud forest and Amazonia Lodge near Rio Madre de Dios in the lowland forest.
 I used a DJI Phantom 4 Pro drone to obtain video footage of the forest habitats and a Sony PCM-D100 to obtain audio recordings.
-Videos may be accessed in
+Videos and audio recordings may be accessed in

 this playlist.
 The birds that were seen and heard during the trip appear in this list.
 For practical reasons, the images that follow appear in reduced resolution.
 One of my favorites may be viewed here in full resolution.